Our Sustainable Packaging Framework

 Using recycled content also reduces carbon emissions, effluents, pollution, and resource extraction.

 Recycled content isn't suitable for all packaging, but it works beautifully for eCommerce.
 Where it can be used, it must be used.
-When recycled content isn't feasible, we seek virgin inputs made with agricultural waste or certified sustainable inputs.
+When recycled content isn't feasible, we seek virgin inputs made with agricultural waste or inputs certified by schemes and organizations we trust.
 Read more about our Canopy Pack4Good policy here.

 We recognize that reuse is best and are always looking for ways to increase the one-time and long-term reusability of our packaging.